Analytics-Everywhere-Lab/CAIAiPCP/mcp/README.md

 cd ./util_scripts
 sh init_db.sh
 ~~~
-- This will create and populate the database.
+- This will create and populate the database (the database file is : `<project root>/mcp/db/aip.db`).
 Only run this once.
 - When the databaes is ready, you should see something like this in your terminal :

 ![sqlite](./images/sqlite.png "sqlite")